tushar-sharma/tushar-sharma.github.io/thoughts/ramblings/2020-01-10-your-filename.md

 4. Docker (if running on Windows)

-If you just want o jump to code without explanation
+If you just want to jump to code without explanation

 ### Step 1 Create a configuration file